-Toni Lyn Morelli, Co-PI (USGS / NE CSC / University of Massachusetts); Joshua Rapp (Tufts University); Ryan Huish (Hollins University); David Lutz (Dartmouth University); Selena Ahmed (Montana State University))
+Toni Lyn Morelli, Co-PI (USGS / NE CSC / University of Massachusetts); Joshua Rapp (Tufts University, now UMass Amherst); Ryan Huish (University of Virginia's College at Wise); David Lutz (Dartmouth University); Selena Ahmed (Montana State University); Boris Dufour (Université du Québec à Chicoutimi); Autumn Brunelle (City of Bloomington, Indiana); Wendy Smith (Indiana Dunes National Lakeshore)

 Maple syrup is produced from the sap of sugar maple trees collected in the late winter and early spring.
 Native American tribes have collected and boiled down sap for centuries, and the tapping of maple trees is a cultural touchstone for many people in the northeast and Midwest.
 Because the tapping season is dependent on weather conditions, there is concern about the sustainability of maple sugaring as climate changes throughout the region.
 In spite of this, maple syrup production is increasing rapidly, with demand rising as more people appreciate this natural sweetener.